Jyothi-Raju122/Ikea/README.md

 ## Questions & Feedback

-Feel free to reach out with questions or suggestions.
-Here's an example query for reference:
+If you have any questions or feedback, feel free to create an issue or reach out!